edgio-docs/edgio-docs/src/pages/guides/prefetching.md

 Prefetch requests are given the lowest priority.
 This ensures that they do not block more critical requests like API calls, images, scripts, and navigation.

-Optionally is possible to override default TTL or the value of `serviceWorkerSeconds` defined in routes.js by providing the `maxAgeSeconds` option to `prefetch` function call.
-This option is applied only to that function call and doesn't effect any other calls made later.
+Optionally is possible to override default TTL or the value of `serviceWorkerSeconds` defined in `routes.js` by providing the `maxAgeSeconds` option to `prefetch` function call.
+This option is applied only to that function call and doesn't affect any other calls made later.
 ```js
 import {prefetch} from '{{ PACKAGE_NAME }}/prefetch/window';